MinorMinor in Sociology

 The strong research agenda of the Sociology department leads to excellence in the classroom, translating into current and engaging topics for study with a sound theoretical foundation.
 Students praise faculty for being approachable and appreciate the high quality of instruction they receive at McMaster.

-24 units total of Sociology courses
+24 units total

-12 units Levels II or III Sociology
+18-21 units Levels II or III Sociology, of which at least 9 units are Level III Sociology

 Undergraduate Scholarships, Bursaries and Awards